pkepley/pkepley.github.io/_posts/2021-08-02-RiddlerInfiniteChainLink.md

 work with complex Fourier series than to work with sine and cosine series, noticing that $$\gamma$$ was described by a Fourier series prompted me to transition from thinking about the problem as a planar geometry problem, and to start thinking about it in terms of complex valued functions -- which ultimately made the problem a lot easier!
+With this in mind, we now identify $$(x,y)

-To that end, we now identify $$(x,y) \leftrightarrow z = x+iy$$ and proceed in polar form.
+\leftrightarrow z = x+iy$$ and proceed in polar form.

 $$
 \begin{eqnarray}